 Landscape Design.

-Trusted by homeowners in Walnut Creek, Alamo, Danville, Pleasanton, Livermore, and nearby.
+Trusted by homeowners in Alamo, Danville, Livermore, Pleasanton, Walnut Creek, and nearby.

-You may be starting from scratch, or you may have talked with contractors — but key decisions around layout, structures, and materials still feel unresolved.
+You may be starting from scratch, or you may have talked with contractors.
+Yet key decisions around structures, layouts, and materials still feel unresolved.

 Cyn, Landscape Designer